- Financial Institutions

 Represented BB&T in early 2012 in closing one of the first major post-recession development loans in Atlanta, Georgia.
 This loan financed the construction of a mid-rise luxury multifamily development in the upscale Buckhead area of Atlanta.
 The project was constructed in an existing mixed-use development containing the Hotel St. Regis, and involved complex cross easements for parking and documentation of air rights.
 This transaction was significant as one of ...

-Experience includes representation of lenders in the closing of commercial loan modifications, and representation as closing counsel in numerous commercial loan closings.
+Experience includes representation of lenders in the closing of commercial loan modifications, representation of borrowers in the closing of commercial loan transactions, and representation as closing counsel in numerous commercial loan closings.